dimitriospiretzidis/Gaussian_isotropic_coefficients/README.md

 Piretzidis D, Sideris MG (2020) Additional methods for the stable calculation of isotropic Gaussian filter coefficients: The case of a truncated filter kernel.
 Computers & Geosciences, 145:104594, doi:10.1016/j.cageo.2020.104594

+Piretzidis D, Sideris MG (2022) Expressions for the calculation of isotropic Gaussian filter coefficients in the spherical harmonic domain.
+Studia Geophysica et Geodaetica (Under review)

 Author: Dimitrios Piretzidis